Mapping the Solidarity Economy in Oxford

 Between October 2018 and early 2019 we’re piloting a community mapping process that will result in a digital map of Oxford’s solidarity economy.

+Oxford has a growing network of organisations, projects and initiatives who are working to create a fairer, socially just, and environmentally sustainable city.
 Around the world, activity like this is known as the solidarity economy.
-In many cities and countries – from New York City to Barcelona, and from Mali to Brazil – solidarity economy initiatives play a fundamental role in people’s lives.
+It thrives in many cities and countries – from New York City to Barcelona, and from Mali to Brazil.

 What is the solidarity economy?

 Solidarity economy initiatives are all working towards building a just and sustainable world, and they share a set of values.
 They are: committed to equal decision making; actively oppose all forms of oppression (both in society and in the initiative itself); committed to ecological sustainability; seek to act in solidarity and actively uphold, support and promote co-operation, sharing, altruism, love and caring over individualism, competitiveness and division.
 They all share a commitment to transforming our economic system into one that serves everyone and the planet.

 - help local people find and support local projects and initiatives; and